 Getting truly in tune with your body.
 Hearing your body’s signals and responding to them appropriately.
 Caring for yourself in ways that make you feel well.

-There are plenty of reasons why you could and should incorporate a mini meal or snack into your Whole 30.
+BUT WAIT, there are plenty of reasons why you could and should incorporate a mini meal or snack into your Whole 30!

 If you’re pregnant, breastfeeding, working out, or if you find you’re hungry, feed yourself!
 Remember, Whole30 isn’t about calorie restriction or deprivation.
 It’s about nourishment.
 So please, listen to the recommendations as long as they serve you, but don’t treat them as you would treat the rules.

 - Sometimes I’m not completely sure if I’m actually hungry or just bored/stressed/snacky, so be sure to honestly ask yourself if you’re actually hungry.
 Tip: Sometimes I drink a glass of water and wait 10 minutes before I make a decision about having a snack.
 If I still feel hungry after 10 minutes, it most likely wasn’t just a craving or old habit.

 - If you find yourself hungry between meals quite often and aren’t sure why, make sure you’re eating enough food at those meals, and be sure you aren’t skimping on fat.
 Compare your meals to what’s recommended in the meal template.

 - Be careful not to use your mini meal as an excuse to indulge your sweet cravings or habits.
 Don’t have a bunch of fruit or an RXbar after dinner just because you’re used to having something sweet for dessert.
 And don’t do it just because a sweet craving hits.